pxslip/db-studio/docs/reference/system/users.md

 ---
-description: REST and GraphQL API documentation on the Users collection in Directus.
+description: REST and GraphQL API documentation on the Users collection in d9.
 readTime: 9 min read
 pageClass: page-reference
 ---

 # Users

-> Directus Users are the individual accounts that let you authenticate into the API and App.
+> d9 Users are the individual accounts that let you authenticate into the API and App.
 Each user belongs to a Role
 > which defines its granular Permissions.
 [Learn more about Users](/getting-started/glossary#users).

 ---